Shadyxstep/CE-MS-1/README.md

 ## UX

  The purpose of the site is to provide users with an online experience that focuses primarily providing users with the option of meeting new people through a voluntary sign up system.
 Users who sign up will be notified of other users in their area for meetups.
+My design is inspired by a minimalistic dark colour palette that encompasses the lifestyle associated with skateboarders around the globe.

 ## Wireframes